abazlinton/MarkToMarketTest/README.md

 - Though the `TransactionTable` is used in two places there might be some opportunity to make a more generic Table component that could be reused for companies / projects too?

-- `reducers.js` is doing too much, needs split into multiple reducers
+- `reducers.js` is doing too much, needs split into multiple reducers / same for actions

 ### Additions